mfroeling/QMRITools/README.md

 - SimulationTools
 - VisteTools

-A list off all functions and their help can be found int All-Functions.nb.
+A list off all functions and their help can be found int ``All-Functions.nb``.
 Documentation of all functions and their options is fully integrated in the Mathematica documentation.
 The toolbox always works within the latest version of Mathematica and does not support any backward compatibility.

 All code and documentation is maintained and uploaded to github using [Workbench](https://www.wolfram.com/workbench/).